 Table Of Content

+For teenagers like Francesca, this invisible illness turned daily life into a constant battle against seizures, insomnia, anxiety, depression, constipation, and autoimmune issues.
 Francesca’s journey began at age seven when she was diagnosed with absence seizures and prescribed epilepsy medications, which she would continue to take for the next seven years.
 As she entered her teenage years and faced increasing stress from school and life, her seizures worsened, eventually escalating to grand mal seizures.

 In this article, we’ll explore dysautonomia, its effects on children and teens, and the unique approach to care offered by PX Docs’ Neurologically-Focused Chiropractic Care.
 The goal is to empower parents and caregivers with the knowledge and resources they need to advocate for their child’s health.